We offer pastured raised lamb, chicken and eggs for sale to Kentuckiana eaters…

 The sheep want to eat grass, legumes and forbs so that’s what we let them do!
 The Katahdin breed was chosen because they are adaptable to cold and heat, resistant to many of the problems that other breeds face, are an excellent meat breed, lamb easily and are good mothers and do not have to be sheared because they are a shedding hair breed.
 They are entirely out on pasture and the lambs for harvest receive a small ration of feed that is free of antibiotics, steroids and hormones.
 This ration is really more for behavioural reasons, they love the girl with the feed bucket!

 The first batch of broilers we raised in 2012 were Cornish x Rock crosses; we now just raise Freedom Rangers for meat.
-The broilers share the pasture with the herd of Katahdin sheep and Baxter, our livestock guardian dog.
-The Freedom Rangers range freely inside of electro netting that is moved once a week through the nut grove.
+The broilers share the pasture with the herd of hair sheep and working livestock guardian dogs.
+The Freedom Rangers range freely inside of electro netting that is moved once a week through the nut grove or other pastures.
 The birds are supplemented with Brumley’s All-Natural chicken feed that is free of animal by-products and antibiotics.
 (Steroids and hormones are prohibited by law in chickens so are not a factor.)
-We average 100 birds per rotation and raise them to 12 weeks.
-They average about 4 to 4.5 pounds dressed-out and ready for the freezer.
+We average 150 birds per rotation and raise them to 10 weeks.
+They average about 4 to pounds dressed-out and ready for the freezer.

 Raising animals for food is not easy, literally and figuratively.
 The harvest and processing of animals for food must be done humanely so we harvest quietly under the cover of darkness to reduce stress on the animals.
 Our processor, Marksbury Farm Market in Lancaster, Kentucky takes it from there where their mission includes the humane and responsible raising and harvesting of animals for food.
 They are one part of the puzzle that suggested I take on a lifestyle of raising food, small scale, for local eaters.